michaelwoodroof/Naughts-and-Crosses/README.md

 ### 3. Creating the Cell component

-Open Cell.kt and copy this code snippet:
+Create a new kotlin file `Cell.kt` and copy this code snippet:

 ```kotlin
 @Composable